z-y-n/unfolding-ai/slides.md

 - 6 hidden layers with 2 neurons each
 - High chance of inhibition
 - High chance of sharp folds
+- Easier to fold into local and complex shapes

 [Play!](viz/07-nn6x2.html)